KDWN: Art Bell and Rush Limbaugh

 Noted radio talk host Art Bell, after minor jobs at several California radio and TV stations, began hosting an all-night show on KDWN in 1983.
 KDWN had just been granted permission from the Federal Communications Commission to increase its nighttime power from 10,000 watts to 50,000 watts.
 KDWN was now audible with a good radio between nighttime and dawn in Los Angeles, San Francisco and around the West Coast.
-So Bell called the show "West Coast AM" because it aired between 1 and 6 a.m.
+Bell called the show "West Coast AM" because it aired between 1 and 6 a.m.
 Pacific Time.

 Bell began by discussing mostly politics.
 But he increasingly added discussions of the paranormal and conspiracy theories to the program, resulting in increased ratings and national attention.
 The show got nationwide syndication in 1993, when it was renamed Coast to Coast AM.
 Bell did the show from the Plaza Hotel, where KDWN had studios.
 Later it moved to a studio in his home in nearby Pahrump, Nevada, in Nye County.
 Eventually KDWN, no longer in control of the program, decided not to continue carrying it in syndication and it was picked up by rival Las Vegas talk station KXNT.

 KDWN was one of the first radio stations to carry Rush Limbaugh's nationally syndicated show in 1988.
 Limbaugh helped boost KDWN's midday ratings.
 In 1996, with the rates to carry it increasing, KDWN decided not to renew the show.
 Like Coast to Coast AM, The Rush Limbaugh Show moved to KXNT.
 KDWN produced and broadcast a local morning show, The Snoozebusters, from the early 1980s until 2006.
 It was hosted by Ken Stahl and Hart Kirsch.